Upcoming Sciware Events

 ThursdayNovember 2110 AM — Noon160 5th Ave

-4th Floor ClassroomHow to (try to) publish a reproducible paper
+4th Floor ClassroomHow to publish a (hopefully) reproducible paper

 There is a lot of code and data that goes into a paper (simulation, analysis, plotting) that doesn't belong in a software package.
 How do you share that code and data so that it is possible for your work to be reproducible?
 In this workshop, we will discuss considerations around sharing such code and data.
 Tools and topics will include workflow managers like Snakemake; software environments & installability; GitHub; README best practices; using repositories and data archives such as Zenodo; licensing; and more.
 We will focus on code and data products which are not intended to be maintained or generalizable but rather which are particular to a specific publication.